-Four months into the year, the fight for the Podcast Throne of 2018 remains very much up for grabs.
+Almost halfway into the year, and it seems the fight for the Podcast Throne of 2018 remains very much up for grabs.
 We were spoiled last year with the early introduction of S-Town, which dropped in March and pretty much owned the industry narrative for the rest of the calendar.
-No such instant coronations this time around.
-Instead, we have a steady stream of really interesting projects that promise to take podcasting into wildly different directions.
+No such instant coronations this time around; instead, we have a steady stream of really interesting projects that collectively promise to take podcasting into some wildly different directions.

 A few quick notes on methodology: Craft is a bit more important to me than the stories themselves.
 I tend to put more stock into podcasts that function well as stand-alone experiences, though I’m aware that puts comedy, conversational, and “after-show” series at a disadvantage.
 And, as always, more established shows have the added burden of being ranked against prior seasons.